What is Central Tendency?

 - Mode: Defines the most frequently occurring value in a dataset.
 In some cases, a dataset may contain multiple modes while some datasets may not have any mode at all.

-Even though the measures above are the most commonly used to define central tendency, there are some other central tendency measures, including, but not limited to, geometric mean, harmonic mean, midrange, and geometric median.
+Even though the measures above are the most commonly used to define central tendency, there are some other measures, including, but not limited to, geometric mean, harmonic mean, midrange, and geometric median.

-The selection of central tendency as a measure depends on the properties of a dataset.
-For instance, mode is the only central tendency measure of categorical data while a median works best with ordinal data.
+The selection of a central tendency measure depends on the properties of a dataset.
+For instance, the mode is the only central tendency measure for categorical data, while a median works best with ordinal data.

-Although mean is regarded as the best measure of central tendency for quantitative data, it is not always the case.
-For example, mean may not work well with quantitative datasets that contain extremely large or extremely small values.
+Although the mean is regarded as the best measure of central tendency for quantitative data, that is not always the case.
+For example, the mean may not work well with quantitative datasets that contain extremely large or extremely small values.
 The extreme values may distort the mean.
-Thus, you may consider other options of central tendency.
+Thus, you may consider other measures.